MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsCloudCallDataConnector.md

 ```

 ## DESCRIPTION
-Call Data Connector provides a single view in a hybrid environment where you can view the on-premises and online call quality data at one place.
+Call Data Connector provides a single view in a hybrid environment where you can view the on-premises and online call quality data in one place.

 The Get-CsCloudCallDataConnector cmdlet provides a way for you to view the on-premises copy of the cloud connection information created by the New-CsCloudCallDataConnection cmdlet.
-This outputs the O365 TenantID and the data ingestion token for Call Data Connector telemetry endpoint.
+This outputs the Office 365 TenantID and the data ingestion token for Call Data Connector telemetry endpoint.

 ## EXAMPLES